immonroe/immonroe/README.md

 - Hi, I’m Manny! 👋🏾
 - I’m interested in videogames 🎮, anime/manga 🇯🇵, music 🎸, health/fitness 🚲, theology 📖, and photography/videography 📷
-- I’m currently learning frontend development (HTML, CSS, JavaScript) with hopes of changing my career!
-(Bachelor's in Social Work)
+- I have my BSW (Bachelor's in Social Work) and am seeking to transiton to becoming a Software Engineer
-- I’m looking to collaborate on anything, nothing wrong with a little teamwork!
-- Twitter would be the best place to reach me, feel free to say hi: @unknwnlive 📫
+- I have a dream of making my own indie game and having it be a commerical success!

 <!---
 immonroe/immonroe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.